Serviceable Addressable Market (SAM)

 Serviceable addressable market (SAM) is the subset of TAM that your company can realistically reach.
 It accounts for practical constraints like geographic focus (US-only vs. global), customer segment (SMBs vs. enterprise), language (English-only product), channel reach (online-only vs. direct sales), and product capabilities (which use cases you actually address today).

 SAM is a more honest and useful planning metric than TAM.
 While TAM appeals to investors' desire for large markets, SAM drives actual go-to-market strategy.
 A company might have a $1B TAM but a $100M SAM if it only serves English-speaking SMB SaaS companies in North America, and that is perfectly fine for building a substantial business.
+Investors who ask about SAM are testing whether you understand your real market, not whether you can find the biggest number on a Gartner report.

 Within SAM, some companies further define their SOM (Serviceable Obtainable Market), the portion they can realistically capture in 3–5 years given competition, market penetration rates, and growth trajectory.
 SOM is the most grounded and actionable figure for financial planning and forecasting.
+A typical SOM is 5–15 % of SAM for a well-positioned startup in a competitive market, or 15–30 % in a niche with few direct competitors.

 Example

 TAM for financial tools is $1.2B globally.
 Focusing only on US-based seed-stage startups (10 % of the global market), the SAM is $120M.
+If you can realistically capture 10 % of that SAM in 5 years, your SOM is $12M.

 Related Calculators